What is a Med Spa Fractional CFO?

 |---|---|

-Single-location med spa, 2 injectors, 3 aestheticians, $1.8M annual revenue.
-Revenue had grown 40% in two years but profit margins were actually declining.
-The owner was reinvesting heavily in marketing and new devices but could not tell what was working.
+A single-location med spa with two injectors and a small aesthetician team, annual revenue in the low seven figures.
+Revenue had grown roughly 40% over two years while profit margins compressed.
+The owner was reinvesting heavily in marketing and devices without being able to tell what was working.

-- •The membership program had 480 members at $199/month ($1.15M annual revenue) but utilization analysis showed the practice was delivering $1.38M in services — a $230K loss disguised as recurring revenue
+- •A membership program where utilization analysis showed the practice delivering materially more service value than member dues covered, a six-figure annual loss disguised as recurring revenue

-New tier pricing eliminated the $230K annual loss within 3 months
+New tier pricing closed the six-figure annual loss within a quarter

 Membership restructuring

-$96,000/year redirected from underperforming channels to the two that worked
+Roughly $90K–$100K per year redirected from underperforming channels to the ones that worked

 Marketing reallocation